English Language Requirements

-All students should be aware of ETS Policy on English Language Entry Requirements.
+All students should be aware of the ETS Policy on English Language Entry Requirements.

-If English is not your native language, you know that studying Theology in the UK can make tough demands on your ability in English and there are national guidelines for the level of English needed to study in the UK (for details see below).
-You are required to secure IELTS 6.5 for validated Seminary courses.
+If English is not your native language, studying Theology in the UK can make tough demands on your ability in English and there are national guidelines for the level of English needed to study in the UK (see below for details).
+You are required to have a certificate with a Secure English Language Test from any of the four recognised providers of SELT: IELTS (6.5 or above) SELT Consortium, LanguageCert (B2 or above) and Pearson and Trinity (at least within the UK) for validated Seminary courses.
 Please bear in mind that a IELTS certificate is only valid for two years.
 United Kingdom Visas and Immigration will not accept an older certificate for visa purposes.
 The Programme Application Form asks you to confirm this.

 The application interview will involve oral communication which is designed to gauge competency in English.
 In addition, all international students for whom English is not a first language will be expected to provide a sample of their written work on request as part of the interview process.

 If you wish to give yourself an informal test in English try this test.
 This will help you to gauge your level of ability in English.